brnomade/cmoc-integration-visual-studio-code/README.md

 # cmoc-integration-visual-studio-code
 Integration of CMOC (a Tandy Colour Computer C compiler) with Microsft Visual Studio Code IDE

+# Pre-requisites

+First, make sure to install:
+- CMOC (and CygWin)
+- Visual Studio Code

+Second, configure Windows PATH variable:
+- Make sure to add the CygWin path to Windows environment variable PATH.
+In my system, this entry C:\cygwin64\bin was added to the PATH variable.

+Once you did that, you can test the setup by going to the command line and running "cmoc --version" from the command line.

+# Visual Studio Code setup

 The configuration assumes a project folder structure like this:

 /PROJECT NAME